-- 1. Run the Oracle Universal Installer (OUI) to perform an Oracle installation with the Oracle 10g Database with RAC. - 2.
-Select Cluster Installation Mode on the Specify Hardware Cluster Installation page of the Oracle Universal Installer (OUI) and select the nodes to include in your RAC database. - 3.
-On the OUI Database Configuration Types page, select the Customized install type and use the template that you copied to a temporary location in the "Copy the Preconfigured Database Image" procedure.
-Use the browse option to select the template location.
+- Run the Oracle Universal Installer (OUI) to perform an Oracle installation with the Oracle 10g Database with RAC. - 2.
+Select Cluster Installation Mode on the Specify Hardware Cluster Installation page of the Oracle Universal Installer (OUI) and select the nodes to include in your RAC database.

-After installing the Oracle software, the OUI runs the post installation configuration tools such as the Network Configuration Assistant (NetCA), the DBCA, and so on.

-4. If you selected raw storage on the OUI Storage Options page, then on the DBCA File Locations Tab on the Initialization Parameters page, replace the data files, control files, and log files, and so on, with the corresponding raw device files if you have not setup the DBCA_RAW_CONFIG environment variable.
-You must also make these entries on the Storage page.
+- 3. On the OUI Database Configuration Types page, select the Advanced install type.
+After installing the Oracle software, the OUI runs the post installation configuration tools such as the Network Configuration Assistant (NetCA), the DBCA, and so on. - 4.
+On the DBCA Template Selection page, use the template that you copied to a temporary location in the "Copy the Preconfigured Database Image" procedure.
+Use the browse option to select the template location. - 5.
+If you selected raw storage on the OUI Storage Options page, then on the DBCA File Locations Tab on the Initialization Parameters page, replace the data files, control files, and log files, and so on, with the corresponding raw device files if you have not setup the DBCA_RAW_CONFIG environment variable.
+You must also replace default database files with raw devices on the Storage page.

-See Also: Chapter 9 for more details about the DBCA
+See Also: Chapter 11 for more details about the DBCA

-5. After creating the RAC database, the DBCA displays the Password Management page on which you must change the passwords for database privileged users who have SYSDBA and SYSOPER roles.
+6. After creating the RAC database, the DBCA displays the Password Management page on which you must change the passwords for database privileged users who have SYSDBA and SYSOPER roles.
 Once the DBCA exits, the conversion process is complete.